 Having once again secured Matrix accreditation in 2018, we have been recognised as being able to offer impartial information to support young people to make well informed, realistic decisions about their options, education and future career choices.

-Our team visit your school, work closely with your staff and advise pupils to increase awareness of the full range of learning opportunities that are available to them.
 With extensive knowledge of vocational courses and progression routes, we can support you to meet the relevant requirement of the Gatsby benchmarks to provide your students with an encounter with a further education provider.

-‘Igniting the Spark' Initiative
+'Ignite the Spark' Initiative

 ‘Ignite the Spark’ is an exciting, evolving initiative designed to support the teaching of STEM subjects within schools by delivering an annual programme of events to excite pupils and inspire them to consider science, construction or engineering careers.

 Our ‘Ignite the Spark’ initiative recognises the power of partnerships between education and industry, providing pupils with the opportunity to learn directly from those actively working in STEM-related careers.
 By working together, we can make sure that all our young people and their parents are fully-informed about exciting career pathways.

 Previous activities we have run for pupils in years 10 and 11 include: